apache/flink/docs/content/docs/dev/configuration/testing.md

 For more information on how to use these utilities, check out the section on [DataStream API testing]({{< ref "docs/dev/datastream/testing" >}})

-## Table Program Test Dependencies
+## Table API Testing

 If you want to test the Table API & SQL programs locally within your IDE, you can add the following
 dependency:

 {{< tabs "table test" >}}